stormasm/nunotes/legacy23/sholderbach.md

 ### History

-Nushell 0.84 was the last release with the Old Record structure...
+Nushell 0.84 was the last release with the old Record structure...

 before